NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

 \*-F.tif - filtered disparity map
     The filtered, sub-pixel disparity map with outliers removed (and holes filled with the inpainting algorithm if ``FILL_HOLES`` is on).
 This is the final version of the disparity map.
+It is in the OpenEXR format as the other disparities.

 \*-GoodPixelMap.tif - map of good pixels.
     An image showing which pixels were matched by the stereo